mvolkmann/blog/src/svelte/storybook.md

 Enter the command `npm run storybook`.
 This starts the Storybook server and opens the Storybook app in your default web browser.
-Click the `Pie` component in the left nav which renders the following:
+Click the `Pie` component in the left nav to render the following:

 <img alt="Pie story" class="keep-size"
   src="/blog/assets/svelte-storybook-1.png?v={{pkg.version}}">

-If desired, the example components can be deleted from the `src/stories` so they no longer render.
+If desired, the example components can be deleted from the `src/stories` directory so they no longer render.

 To change any of the props passed to the `Pie` component, click the "Docs" tab and enter new values using the UI shown below.
-For example, drag the value slider value to change the value rendered by the `Pie` component to any value from zero to 100.
+For example, drag the value slider for the `value` prop to change the value rendered by the `Pie` component to any value from zero to 100.
+The `bgColor`, `fgColor`, and `size` props can also be modified.
+Very nice!

 <img alt="Pie story controls" class="keep-size"
   src="/blog/assets/svelte-storybook-2.png?v={{pkg.version}}">